CANBUS-9740/Offseason-2024/README.md

         - note: pr has unrelated changes
             - removal of `isFinished` condition in `OuttakeCommand`
         - note: pr code doesn't achieve what it seeks to
+    - Progress Note (7.10):
+        - tested.
+Most systems did not show problematic power draws, only momentary draw due to momentary effort
+        - Intake has a consistent 10A draw while running
+        - Liam added current limits to them but did not test [branch](main-phase1-integration-current-limits2)

 - [ ] Shuffleboard
     - Assignee: Martin (delayed due to pathplanner)